 But in other circumstances, there can be hidden connections between apparently different causes.
 These hidden connections magnify the likelihood of extreme outcomes.

-For example, to switch from a biological to a financial example, the global financial crash of 2007-2009 took many bankers by surprise, because of their lack of appreciation of the extent of inter-bank lending – especially with so-called shadow banking.
+To illustrate this risk, let’s switch from a biological to a financial example, namely the global financial crash of 2007-2009.
+This crash took many bankers by surprise, because of their lack of appreciation of the extent of inter-bank lending.
+The rise of so-called shadow banking deliberately hid many of these connections.
 Moreover, the likelihood of large numbers of mortgage payments all failing in the same time period was poorly understood.
 Rather than each mortgage owner being subject to independent circumstances, they were in fact all impacted by the same financial climate.

 As another example, note that extreme weather events that at first seem to be random unconnected phenomena, may in fact be linked via changes in the overall atmospheric and oceanic climate of the planet.

 Systems where the worst that can happen is “harm” display characteristics that vary with so-called “thin tails”.
 There is vanishingly small chance of something happening that is ten or more standard deviations away from the average.
 But if the characteristics vary with a “fat tail”, these extreme events become more likely – and “ruin” has to be taken seriously.

 The bad news is that the extinction of biological species is something that has a fat tail distribution.
 At isolated episodes in the earth’s history, five “great extinction” events have taken place, featuring rapid widespread reductions in biodiversity.
 Scientists are unsure of the precise causes of the various mass extinctions.
 However, the patterns in the data indicate the potential for smaller extinction events, initially affecting just a few species, to expand to become hugely more devastating.